-Although the majority of Tabard IT clients use Windows-based PCs, Rufus Chapman has been a keen Mac user for 25 years since using the Mac Plus and provides support for Tabard’s Mac users.
+Although the majority of Tabard IT clients use Windows-based PCs, Rufus Chapman has been a keen Mac user for many years since first using the Mac Plus in 1985, and provides the majority of support for Tabard’s Mac users.

-Tabard IT offer a range of IT solutions for small businesses which include network server support including set up.
+Tabard IT offer a range of IT solutions for small businesses which include network server set up and support.

 What is a server?

 In the context of computer networks (ie. ones that are linked), ‘Server’ is a generic term meaning any PC which offers up information or services – for example; files, email, databases, anti-virus protection etc.